Content Refreshes: How to Update a Page for SEO

 How to check for keyword cannibalization: Type "site.yourwebsite.com (topic)" into Google — you'll be able to spot any similar articles from your site.

-You probably want to run this sort of audit process outlined above at least once a month.
-This is A LOT of work to do on regularly, probably taking up a day or two of your time.
 You can waste time manually wading through data using Google Search Console and GA4.
 Or you can save yourself some time and use a tool like Letterdrop to automatically identify these pages for you.

 What do I Actually Change About My Pages when Refreshing?

 Your fix depends on the issue.
-Here are some technical refresh solutions for the page issues above:
+Here are some in-depth, technical refresh solutions for the page issues above:

 1. Solution for Pages with Distribution Issues